resource-watch/data-pre-processing/Pending_updates/com_017_major_ports/README.md

 ## Major Ports Dataset Pre-processing
 This file describes the data pre-processing that was done to [the World Port Index](https://stats.oecd.org/Index.aspx?DataSetCode=MUNW) for [display on Resource Watch](https://resourcewatch.org/data/explore/31976299-3bd7-4926-acb0-8daadf7d9863).

 The data source provided the dataset as one shapefile and one csv file.
-This data file was not modified from the original version for display on Resource Watch.
+The csv file was used and was not modified from the original version for display on Resource Watch.

 Please see the [Python script](https://github.com/resource-watch/data-pre-processing/blob/master/com_017_major_ports/com_017_major_ports_processing.py) for more details on this processing.